-- Date and time stamp should be correct
+- The date and time stamp should be correct,

 Functional testing of BI reports

-- Whenever a user goes through a report to get some information, UI of a report should be understandable.
+- Whenever a user goes through a report to get some information, the UI of a report should be understandable,

 - Usage confusion will definitely affect the application adaption.